 As my mother trudged down for breakfast on Saturday morning, she sighs at the loud noises coming from the Hemmings' house next door.
-"I wish those boys hadn't gotten a drummer," she laughs.
+"I wish those boys hadn't gotten a drummer.”
+Her voice is annoyed, but she laughs after saying this.
 I pour her a bowl of Honey Nut Cheerios, as I do every Saturday morning when she wakes, and she thanks me while taking a seat at our island, retying her robe as she does so.
 "Can you go talk to Liz about this?
 I cannot have those boys playing so loudly every weekend."
 As she complains, she pulls out her headache medicine and pops three pills into her mouth, using the leftover milk from her cereal to make the swallowing easier.

 As much as I would like to protest bothering Liz about such a thing- because A) I like Liz a lot and she is always nice about my friends and I squealing in our pool, and B) I generally enjoy the sound of Luke's band's music- I oblige to my mother's request, because I rarely don't do something that my parents ask of me.

-I walk up the stairs and into my bedroom, which is the first of many doors down a long hallway.
+I walk up the stairs and into my bedroom, which is behind the first of many doors down a long hallway.
 I quickly throw on some clothes that are fitting for what I believe to be warm weather outside, and use the toilet before brushing my teeth.
 I yell a quick good-bye to my mother and father- who is now awake- before leaving for the Hemmings household.
-After all, I typically stay and talk to Liz when my parents request me to go over for something.
+After all, I typically stay and talk to Liz, or Luke and Calum, when my parents request me to go over for something.

 I knock on the door a few times, and as usual, Liz does not hear because of the loudness of the band.
 I walk in- something that I have done many times before to find Liz sitting at her island, reading the newspaper.
-I smile as I call her name, and she looks to me, smiling as well.
+I smile as I call her name, and she looks to me, grinning back at me.
 She nods to the seat across from her, motioning for me to take a seat.

 We are far enough away from the garage that we can talk to each other normally, the sound of music just distant to us.
 I tell her of my mother's request and she tells me that I will have to talk to Luke and his friends about such a thing.
 She offers me a pancake, which I deny because I've already eaten breakfast, and head towards the garage, telling Liz that I will be back to talk with her when I am done out there.

-I feel sort of embarrassed doing this sort of thing, much as I always do when it comes to my parents' requests of me.
-Liz knows how this goes, likewise, Luke does as well, and they try to be patient with me about it, knowing that I simply am doing what I do best: following my parents rules.
+I feel sort of embarrassed doing this kind of thing, much as I always do when it comes to my parents' requests of me.
+I’m a bit shy and awkward, so it’s hard for me to go and interrupt the boys.
+Liz knows how this goes, likewise, Luke does as well, and they try to be patient with me about it, knowing that I simply am doing what I do best: following my parents’ rules.

-When I open the door that leads from their dining room to their kitchen, four boys look over in my direction.
+When I open the door that leads from their kitchen to their garage, four boys look over in my direction.
 I know three of them.
 Obviously, there is Luke, who has been my neighbor since either of us were born.
-Calum, who looks slightly Asian, is a boy whom I know from school, because he is in all of my honors classes, and who I have spoken the most to.
-Michael is a boy with crazy colored hair, who I simply know as Luke's friend.
-The boy on the trapset, however, is one who I do not know- the one who my mother was complaining about just moments earlier.
+Calum, who looks slightly Asian, is a boy whom I know from school, because he is in all of my honors classes, and the boy I’ve spoken the most with.
+Michael is a boy with crazy colored hair-it’s red right now, but changes every few months-, who I simply know as Luke's friend.
+The boy on the trap set, however, is one who I do not know- the one who my mother was complaining about just moments earlier.

 "Hey, Lil.
 What's going on?"
 Luke asks as I close the door.